+I am project manager for the Not-Equal project.
 Not-Equal is a UKRI funded network, NetworkPlus, that aims to foster new collaborations in order to create the conditions for digital technology to support social justice, and develop a path for inclusive digital innovation and a fairer future for all in and through the digital economy.

-Prior to joining Newcastle University, Rachel was the Research Proposal Editor for the School of Engineering at Stanford University (USA).
-In her broad array of roles across the globe, she has managed projects from small group ventures up to multimillion-dollar collaborative programs (both industry and academic).
+Prior to joining Newcastle University, I was the Research Proposal Editor for the School of Engineering at Stanford University (USA).
+In my broad array of roles across the globe, I have managed projects from small group ventures up to multimillion-dollar collaborative programs (both industry and academic).